YnotY2/securing_vps_basics_guide/global_tor_routing.md

    sudo systemctl restart tor
    ```

    When prompted, enter the password you configured.
 If everything is set up correctly, `nyx` will connect to the TOR controller and display the monitoring interface.

-By following these steps, you will enable and configure the `nyx` monitoring interface to work with your TOR setup.
+Here you can verify the extra rules/lines you have enabled within /etc/tor/torrc are     displayed and working.